ode-to-the-code/railsapp2/app/controllers/concerns/spec.md

 # securerandom.hex for the password, and the name is pulled to the signin candidate's auth info.

 # clean up the schema, the user password column and the post user_id columns aren't necessary. but is the user id column really unnecessary? i thought that was part of linking it to the user. generally don't leave unused code around

-# make sure that authorizations are good, like you shouldn't be able to see the make a new post screen
+# -solved

-# without being logged in
+# make sure that authorizations are good, like you shouldn't be able to see the screen to make a new post without being logged in, even if it doesn't work when an unlogged-in user tries to make a post
 <!-- posts page without being logged in, or use a user id to make a new post in the browser if you're not logged in -->
 # a common live coding exercise is scope method and accompanying route